Eigenvectors and Eigenvalues

 in its eigenspace, satisfying the requirement for diagonalizability.

-Note: If a matrix has \(n\) distinct eigenvalues, then by Theorem 2 it automatically has \(n\) linearly
+Note: If a matrix has \(n\) distinct eigenvalues, then by the theorem on distinct eigenvalues above it automatically has \(n\) linearly

 independent eigenvectors and must be diagonalizable.
 The converse is false, as this example shows.